 Curated by: Sandrina Bandera e Howard Burns

-On 12th December, a major exhibition dedicated to Andrea Mantegna (b.
-Isola di Carturo 1431 – d.
-Mantua 1506) opens in Turin, in Palazzo Madama’s monumental rooms.
-Mantegna was one of the most important artists of the Italian Renaissance.
-In his paintings, he successfully matched his passion for classical antiquity with bold perspective experiments and outstanding realism in his portrayal of the human figure.
-Works of art of a unique artistic season – the Renaissance in the Po Valley, first in Padua and then in Mantua –, which relived ancient art and built modern art, are brought together around Mantegna’s works.
+On 12 December a large exhibition opens in Turin, in the monumental rooms of Palazzo Madama, starring Andrea Mantegna (Isola di Carturo 1431 - Mantua 1506), one of the most important artists of the Italian Renaissance, able to combine passion in his works for classical antiquity, daring perspective experiments and an extraordinary realism in the rendering of the human figure.
+Around his works are articulated the testimonies of an artistic season - the Renaissance in the Po valley, first in Padua and then in Mantua - capable of reliving the ancient and building the modern.

-The exhibition covers the artistic career of this great painter, from his prodigious early years to his well-established role as a court artist with the Gonzagas.
-It is divided into six sections highlighting some specific moments in his career, as well as some significant aspects of his interests and artistic personality.
-At the same time, some less investigated issues – i.e. the relationship between Mantegna, architecture and scholars – will also be presented.
+The exhibition presents the artistic career of the great painter, from the prodigious early beginnings to the recognized role of court artist of the Gonzagas , divided into six sections that highlight particular moments of his career and significant aspects of his interests and his artistic personality, illustrating at the time himself some less investigated themes such as Mantegna's relationship with architecture and writers.

 Visitors are thus offered a broad reading of the figure of the artist , who defined his highly original formative language on the basis of the deep and direct knowledge of Donatello's Paduan works, of familiarity with the works of Jacopo Bellini and his sons (in particular of the brilliant Giovanni), of the Florentine and Flemish novelties, as well as of the study of ancient sculpture.